-Practice raising and lowering the disc when learning to operate the Tandem disc.
+Practice raising, lowering and tilting unit and its load when learning to operate Loader and Forks.
 Become familiar with controls before operating.

 If a safety shield or guard is removed for any reason, it must be replaced before the machine is again operated.